 In 1992, forty three year old Linda Rayner was visiting family in Connecticut when she went to Hammonasset Beach State Park in Madison.
 Her body was found the next day in a remote part of the beach.
 The Social Worker’s skull was crushed by a rock and much of the physical evidence had been washed away by the ocean.
 Police have a prime suspect who was camping there that weekend who has a history of indecent exposure to women.

 However, Harold Meade was in the area at the same time.
 According to statements from other prison inmates Meade confessed to Rayner’s murder.
 The three time convicted murderer had been granted weekend furloughs for several years despite his violent past.

-Even though he is not officially named as a suspect in the Rayner homicide, Meade no longer is granted access outside of prison.
+Even though he is not officially named as a suspect in the Rayner homicide, Meade was no longer granted access outside of prison.
 According to a Hartford Courant article, he has even made confessions to other people about some of the murders of the four young girls.
 In 2007, Meade would die after a lengthy illness.
 He never did tell Law Enforcement if he was responsible for the murders of the girls.
 He only claimed responsibility for the three adults (William White, Sandra Hedler, and Donna Schilter) whose lives he took in 1970.

 DNA Links Convicted Killer to Four Murders in Bridgeport.
 Are there Others in Connecticut and Georgia?